Democracy Collapse Remarks: Tinubu’s Team Should Address Critical Concerns, Not Attack Opposition Voices

 This decision, which many view as an overreach and a politically motivated action, contradicts the very democratic principles the presidency claims to uphold.

-In order to demonstrate that democracy is thriving under his watch, Development Diaries calls on President Tinubu to see to it that that constitutional governance is respected, political opposition is not stifled, and governance decisions are not weaponised to serve partisan interests.
+In order to demonstrate that democracy is thriving under his watch, Development Diaries calls on President Tinubu to see to it that constitutional governance is respected, political opposition is not stifled, and governance decisions are not weaponised to serve partisan interests.

 Taking strong action in this area would show that the current government is serious about strengthening democracy and not just talking about it to defend itself.